 To meet national goals, the Arctic Research Commission, the Interagency Arctic Research Policy Committee, the White House Office of Science and Technology, the Office of Management and Budget, and Congress must work together to encourage collaboration and commitment of resources.1 There is a lot of work to be done, and the rate of change happening in the Arctic demands our best efforts to pick up the pace.

 1 Ulmer, F. 2015.
 One Arctic.
 Science, http://dx.doi.org/10.1126/science.aab3119.

 About the Report

-Under the Arctic Research and Policy Act, the US Arctic Research Commission biennially recommends key goals and objectives ("goals report") for the US Arctic Research Program Plan.
-To prepare this report, the Commission, through public meetings and by other means, sought substantial input from scientific researchers, policymakers, the public in Alaska and throughout the United States, and in the growing number of nations with Arctic interests.
-To help define its research goals and objectives, the Commission also cosponsors a number of scientific meetings and workshops on oil spill response, impacts of an ice-diminishing Arctic on naval and maritime operations, on the provision of safe supplies of water and sanitary facilities in rural Alaska, on Arctic civil infrastructure, and on "Operating in the Arctic: Supporting US Coast Guard Challenges through Research."
+Under the Arctic Research and Policy Act, the Commission biennially recommends key goals and objectives (“Goals Report”) for the US Arctic Research Program Plan.
+To prepare this report, the Commission, through public meetings, sought input from scientific researchers, policymakers, the public in Alaska and throughout the United States, and in the growing number of nations with Arctic interests.
+The Commission also cosponsored meetings, workshops, and studies, such as the 2014 National Academies studies, “The Arctic in the Anthropocene” and “Responding to Oil Spills in the US Arctic Marine Environment” to help inform its research goals and policies.

-The US Arctic Research Commission recommends research on five central and crosscutting goals, summarized in the links below.
+The US Arctic Research Commission recommends research on six central and crosscutting goals, summarized in the links below.